crs562/C_Language/README.md

 2. Factorial of N. (factorial.c)
 3. Find the greatest common divisor (GCD) of two positive integers.
 (GCD.c)
 4. Euclid Algorithm for GCD.
 (EuclidGCD.c)
+5. Read a Celsius temperature from the user, convert it into fahrenheit and print it. (tempConvert.c)